Albert Park and Lake: Habitat and fauna

-The parkland, Albert Park Lake and Gunn Island provides a grassy wetland habitat for nearly two hundred bird species, both resident and transient.
+The parkland, Albert Park Lake and Gunn Island provide a grassy wetland habitat for nearly two hundred bird species, both resident and transient.
 A 1990 study recorded 31 bird species as breeding in the park with a total of 21 these indigenous species.
 Migratory species include the flame robin, white-throated needletail and sacred kingfisher.

-A population of highly resident Black Swans (Cygnus atratus) are a popular feature of the lake.
-The swans breed on Gunn Island, away from predators that can attack the eggs on the mainland.
-In efforts to study this population of swans, The University of Melbourne has a long-standing project surveying these swans.
+A population of highly resident black swans (Cygnus atratus) are a popular feature of the lake.
+The swans breed on Gunn Island and Mud Island, away from predators that can attack the eggs on the mainland.
+The University of Melbourne has a long-standing project to study this population of swans.
 Swans are periodically captured, measured, tagged, and released.
 The neck collars are not harmful to the birds and these swans can be identified from the shore by their black and white neck tags.
-Sightings of these swans at Albert Park Lake and across Victoria can be reported to myswan.org.au, a citizen-science project that enables users and researchers to track their movements across the state.

-Locally rare native bird species that have been recorded in the park include little egret, laughing kookaburra, Australian shelduck, Cape Barren goose, great crested grebe, white-bellied sea eagle and whiskered tern, while little ravens, Australian magpies, long-billed corella, sulphur-crested cockatoo, willie wagtails and magpie-larks are common.
-Common lake birds include black swans and Pacific black ducks, Australasian grebe, Eurasian coots, Australasian swamphen, dusky moorhen and all four freshwater cormorant species.
+Locally rare native bird species that have been recorded in the park include Eastern great egret, Australasian darter, Spotless crake, Great crested grebe, Royal spoonbill, and Caspian tern, while Little ravens, Australian magpies, Long-billed corella, Sulphur-crested cockatoo, Red-rumped parrots and Magpie-larks are common.
+Common lake birds include Black swans, Maned ducks, Pacific black ducks, as well as Australasian grebe, Eurasian coots, Dusky moorhen, Australasian swamphen, and all four freshwater cormorant species.
+Feral common mynas and common starling are also numerous in the park.
 Feral mute swans were removed from the park between the 1980s and 1990s.
-Feral common mynas and common starling are also numerous in the park.

 Native mammals include common brushtail possums, common ringtail possums and water rat.
 Common bent-wing bat, white-striped free-tailed bat and Gould's wattled bat have also been recorded in the park.
 Feral black rats are also common in the park.
 Foxes have also been spotted on occasion at night.

 Several reptiles and amphibians, such as the marbled gecko and eastern long-necked turtle, make their home in the park.

 The lake is home to some stocked freshwater fish species.
-The Department of Primary Industries released native golden perch for recreational fishing purposes, and the Victorian Fisheries Authority (VFA) periodically introduces hatchery-raised rainbow trout as part of the Victoria State Government's $35 million "Go Fishing Victoria" initiative.
+The Department of Primary Industries released native golden perch for recreational fishing purposes, and the Victorian Fisheries Authority (VFA) periodically introduces hatchery-raised rainbow trout as part of the Victoria State Government's "Go Fishing Victoria" initiative.
 The European carp, deemed a noxious pest in Australia although easily the most popular freshwater game fish elsewhere in the Old World, are the most commonly found fish in the lake and is subject to control programs.

 A vegetation survey in 1992 found 117 species of plants, a mixture of native and exotic species.
 A native revegetation area in the south east corner of the park features a large ancient river red gum known as the Corroboree Tree, a heritage registered eucalypt of cultural significance as a pre-European gathering place.